sammyCHY/devops_project/Capstone-project-CICD-Mastery/CICD-Mastery.md

 ![The Image shows the selection of available plugins](image/images/available-plugins.png)

-After, selecting the installation of Git plugins then, repeat thesame procedure to install "Docker-Pipeline".
+After, selecting the installation of Git plugins then, repeat the same procedure to install "Docker-Pipeline".

 ![The Image shows of the docker pipeline plugins](image/images/Docker-pipeline-plugins1.png)